Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Introduction

 \section{Introduction}

 Relativistic heavy-ion collisions at RHIC and LHC energies produce a high-excitation state (HXS), the properties of which are important for high-energy physics\cite{Shuryak:2004cy,Citron:2018lsq,Busza:2018rrf} and astrophysics\cite{Blum:2017qnn}.
 The asymptotic momenta of particles produced in the collision are correlated by the dynamics of the HXS and by final-state interactions (FSI).
 Measuring these correlations allows for the determination of spatial and temporal properties of the HXS, via a method known as femtoscopy\cite{lisa-review,heinz-review,weidemann-heinz,bellini-blum}.
-Additionally, comparing the correlations of different species can be used to determine the relative strengths of the FSI.
-This has been recently attempted for hyperon interactions which are relevant in neutron stars\cite{alice-strange1,alice-strange2,alice-strange3,alice-strange4,nstar}.
-The source determined from femtoscopy can also be used to predict bound-state coalescence (see, e.g., \cite{Mrowczynski:1987oid,bwm,finite-size,Mrowczynski:2016xqm}), a result known as the coalescence-correlations relation\cite{blum-takimoto,bellini-blum}.
+Additionally, there have been attempts to determine the parameters of FSI potentials by comparing the correlations of different species under the assumption of a universal underlying particle source model, with an application for hyperon interactions\cite{alice-strange1,alice-strange2,alice-strange3,alice-strange4,nstar}\footnote{See \cite{epelbaum} for a critical assessment of the definition of a universal particle source.}.
+The particle source inferred from femtoscopy can also be used to predict bound-state coalescence (see, e.g., \cite{Mrowczynski:1987oid,bwm,finite-size,Mrowczynski:2016xqm}), a result known as the coalescence-correlation relation\cite{blum-takimoto,bellini-blum}.